Category Archives

 Larry Sanders: I Never Knew Ye

-I’ve never subscribed to HBO.
-There may have been a month here and there when it was provided to us here in New Gloucester, by mistake, or as part of some promotion, but when the cable monolith inevitably attempted to charge us, we balked.
+HOLLYWOOD, Calif.
+(April 4, 2011) — I’ve never subscribed to HBO.
+There may have been a month here and there when it was provided to my family, by mistake, or as part of some promotion.
+Invariably, when our cable monolith attempted to charge us, we balked.
 The movie-watching we missed as a result of this cultural diminishment we didn’t see as relevant.
+However, each time I told Spectrum to go fuck itself, I did think twice about acess to all those episodes of Curb Your Enthusiasm and The Larry Sanders Show.

-I’ll temper my ultimate, unfettered enthusiasm by saying the first two seasons of Larry Sanders were only slightly better than average — and something of a letdown when contrasted with the glowing tributes this series routinely garners from television cognoscenti.
-These episodes didn’t suffer from a sameness, a la Curb, but I did find myself wondering why it is I am supposed to care about any of the main characters who are unfailingly funny, but rather shitty.
+I’ll temper my ultimate, unbridled enthusiasm by saying the first two seasons of Larry Sanders were only slightly better than average — and something of a letdown when contrasted with the glowing tributes this series routinely garners from television cognoscenti.
+These episodes didn’t suffer from a sameness, a la Curb, but I did find myself wondering why I am supposed to care about any of the main characters who are unfailingly funny, but rather shitty.

 Read More